 Table 3-3.
-Identified Soil Types in the Marin County Area Soil/Landscape Group Soil Description Soils on alluvial fans and plains, in basins, and on tidal flats The four soil types in this group make up 15 percent of the survey area, dominantly on the lower positions of the landscape in the eastern part of the area.
+Identified Soil Types in the Marin County Area Soil Description The four soil types in this group make up 15 percent of the survey area, dominantly on the lower positions of the landscape in the eastern part of the area.
 These soils are deep or very deep and somewhat poorly drained or very poorly drained.
 The surface layer is silt loam to clay.
-Coastal soils on dunes, terraces, hills, mountains, and uplands The eight soil types in this group make up 42 percent of the survey area, dominantly near the coast.
+The eight soil types in this group make up 42 percent of the survey area, dominantly near the coast.
 These soils are shallow to very deep and are somewhat excessively drained to somewhat poorly drained.
 The surface layer is sand to clay loam.
-Inland soils on uplands The five soil types are in this group make up 43 percent of the survey area, in the central and eastern part of the area.
+The five soil types are in this group make up 43 percent of the survey area, in the central and eastern part of the area.
 These soils are shallow or moderately deep and are somewhat excessively drained or well drained.
 The surface layer is loam or gravelly loam.